on dividends that are being distributed from profits allocated to:

 No Malta tax on the transfer of shares in Maltese companies listed on the Malta Stock Exchange

-No tax on capital, no transfer pricing rules
+No tax on capital

 For qualifying holdings, there is a full exemption to Maltese tax of any income or gains by a Maltese company from a participating holding and from the transfer of this holding.